South Dakota vs. Wayfair, Inc., also known as the “Wayfair decision,” is a Supreme Court ruling ushering in a whole new tax era… potentially.

 All in all, what’s the impact?

 - States can tax remote sellers.
 But this will vary greatly depending on which products a state decides to tax.
 Perhaps just “tangible personal property” or maybe digital services, too.
 The hope (and expectation) is that states will increasingly standardize product definitions and which products are taxed.
+(States can also now hold marketplace facilitators responsible for sales tax.)

 - Retailers must track sales levels and tax law changes in all states where they do business.
 (Watch benchmarks and the minimum presence thresholds.)